sdziallas/comp55/docs/labs/11-Decomp.md

 doesn't just happen in programming but in all aspects of life.
-I've often found that it happens to me anytime there is something large enough that I don't feel comfortable being able to say that I can accomplish.
+I've often found that it happens to me anytime there is something large enough that I don't feel comfortable being able to say that I can accomplish it.
 Having this feeling, where you end up avoiding or delaying work, can come from many factors, some are just to protect yourself (also called **self-handicapping**) but other times it happens because you don't know where to start.
-While self-handicapping is something you should read about, today we're going to provide advice on how to figure out where to start with a large problem.
+While self-handicapping is [something](https://sites.psu.edu/aspsy/tag/self-handicapping/) you should [read about](https://hbr.org/2012/05/dont-sabotage-yourself), today we're going to provide advice on how to figure out where to start with a large problem.
 It comes down to a technique called **decomposition**.